Ekin-Sen/product_carousel_page/README.md

-# product_carousel_page
+# product carousel page
-A product page with carousel pictures on the online shopping site
+* A product page with carousel pictures on the online shopping site.
+* The design is responsive and made with bootstrap.